 Don't worry if you've never been to a small group before!
 You won't be put on the spot and asked to (1) pray out loud, (2) read out loud, or (3) answer theological questions.
 Everyone is at a different place in their spiritual journey and together we are learning what it looks like to be more like Jesus.

-Summer groups begin the week of June 2nd.
+Fall groups begin the week of September 8th.
 You can join a group at any point, as long as they have room.

 We have small groups that meet throughout the city, in Maryland, and in Virginia.
 We encourage you to find a group that is located near where you live or work, or that reflects your current life stage or special interest.